Non Destructive Testing (NDT): What is, Methods & Technique

 - Software Testing is a process used to reveal defects in software, to establish a specified degree of quality.

-- Non destructive testing is verifing positve outcomes in the software that meet the requirments.
+- NDT means Non destructive testing, which is verifying positive outcomes in the software that meet the requirments.

 This article is contributed by "Suchita Rao"